A Phase 3 Study to Assess the Immune Response and Safety of rMenB+OMV NZ in Primed Healthy Participants (10 to 20 Years Old)

 - Child in care.

-Participants are excluded from the study if any of the following criteria apply: Medical conditions
+Participants were excluded from the study if any of the following criteria applied: Medical conditions

 Trial location(s)